nudj/nudj-ios/ReadMe.markdown

 ### In submodules

+* Laurine
+  Supports compile-time checking of the loading of localised text.
 * LoggingPrint
   Used to confine developer logging to debug builds of the app, to improve performance of the release builds.